-- 1. In the Events List or Event Details in the Alert Details view, hover over any entity to access a context tooltip. - 2.
-In the Actions section of the tooltip, select Pivot to Investigate > Hosts/Files.
-If you hover over a host or IP or MAC address entity and click Pivot to Investigate > Hosts/Files, it displays the Hosts view with a specific host listed.
-If you hover over a filename or file hash entity and click Pivot to Investigate > Hosts/Files it displays the Files view with a specific file listed.
+- 1. In the Events List or Event Details in the Alert Details view, left or right click any entity to access a context tooltip. - 2.
+In the tooltip, select Pivot to Investigate > Hosts/Files.
+If you left or right click a host or IP or MAC address entity and click Pivot to Investigate > Hosts/Files, it displays the Hosts view with a specific host listed.
+If you left or right click a filename or file hash entity and click Pivot to Investigate > Hosts/Files it displays the Files view with a specific file listed.